What is Visual Voicemail?

-Traditional voicemail is slow, inconvenient and inefficient, but more than 2 million voicemails are left in New Zealand every day.
+Traditional voicemail is slow, inconvenient, and inefficient, but a billion voicemail messages are left every single day all around the world.
 There’s got to be a better way.
 Enter visual voicemail.
-Instead of calling your inbox, listening to slow, droning, instructions and voicemails one after one, visual voicemail allows you to scroll down a message inbox and replay your messages directly or read them.
+Instead of calling your inbox, listening to slow, droning, instructions, and voicemail one after one, visual voicemail allows you to scroll through a digital inbox and replay your messages at will.
+Some products which include visual voicemail like Google Voice or Vxt also use speech recognition to provide voicemail transcriptions allowing you to read your messages instead of listening to them.

 Visual Voicemail in a Nutshell